-Maribeth Velazquez Swanson, received her M.S.W. degree from the University of Illinois-Chicago, Jane Addams College of Social Work, and a B.A. degree from Asbury College (University), Wilmore, Kentucky.
+Maribeth Velazquez Swanson, received her Ph.D. from Cardinal Stritch University in Milwaukee, Wisconsin in 2017.
+She received her Masters in Social Work from the University of Illinois-Chicago, Jane Addams College of Social Work, and a B.A. degree from Asbury College (University), Wilmore, Kentucky.
 She has earned the designation of the Academy of Certified Social Workers and is a Licensed Clinical Social Worker for the State of Illinois.

 As Social Services Secretary (Director) for The Salvation Army Central Territory, she provides executive level oversight, coordination, direction and leadership for a multifaceted range of social service programs that serve some of the most vulnerable throughout 11 Midwest’s states.